 Fiduciary derives from the Latin word for "confidence" or "trust".
 The bond of trust between the patient and the physician is vital to the diagnostic and therapeutic process.
 It forms the basis for the physician-patient relationship.
 In order for the physician to make accurate diagnoses and provide optimal treatment recommendations, the patient must be able to communicate all relevant information about an illness or injury.
 Physicians are obliged to refrain from divulging confidential information.
-This duty is based on accepted codes of professional ethics which recognize the special nature of these medical relationships.
+This duty is based on accepted codes of professional ethics, which recognize the special nature of physician-patient relationships.

 How has the physician-patient relationship evolved?

 The historical model for the physician-patient relationship involved patient dependence on the physician's professional authority.
 Believing that the patient would benefit from the physician's actions, a paternalistic model of care developed.
 Patient's preferences were generally not elicited, and were over-ridden if they conflicted with the physician’s convictions about appropriate care.